 Some customers may be wary about trying your product or service.
 What better way to allay their fears than by having a testimonial, ideally one that addresses their fears or gives them peace of mind.
 Or maybe one that shows how you solved a problem they might be having.
 You could tie this in with a case study which goes further to show how you can help them.

 How about a question or statement to engage people?
 Obviously something that ties in with your business – you don’t want thought provoking questions that have nothing to do with your business!

 A map is a good choice if you have a shop or maybe premises that are difficult to get to.
 Is parking easy – add tips on where to park.
 Even if not difficult to get to, it helps potential customers to visualise where you are.

-Appointments, loyalty card or referrals can easily be incorporated into your business card and it gives people a reason to keep hold of your card.
+Very popular with hair dressers and beauty salons but Recommend a Friend can easily be used for many different businesses especially in the wellbeing sector.
+It can be incorporated into your business card and it gives people a reason to keep hold of your card.
 This is the type of thing that can be kept in a purse or wallet so even more handy for passing details onto their friends or other contacts.

 If you want to direct people to your website, a blog or a video showcasing your skills, how about a QR code.
 Make it enticing and part of the design.
 It’s a great idea if you’re trying to build your email list – scan to download a free e-book or other irresistible freebie.

 Some businesses offer a free consultation or XX% off the first job to entice potential customers.
 Why not remind them by having the information on the back of your business card.
 If they are interested, it gives them a reason to keep the card.
 And it reminds them.

 Can you give people some free useful information about your business?
 Not lots of information as you don’t want your card to look busy and messy.
 Perhaps three tips to help them: take care of their nails or hair, de-stress and relax, take care of their PC, take photos for their business, a recipe… you get the idea.